0xPolygon/chain-indexer-framework/README.md

 In today's rapidly evolving blockchain ecosystem, the need for efficient and reliable data processing is paramount.
 EVM (Ethereum Virtual Machine) blockchains, such as Ethereum itself and its compatible networks, have gained significant traction due to their smart contract capabilities and decentralized nature.
 However, working with blockchain data at scale and in real time presents unique challenges.

-ChainFlow addresses these challenges by providing a comprehensive set of Node.js packages that simplify the development of event-driven data pipelines.
+ChainFlow addresses these challenges by providing a comprehensive Node.js package that simplifies the development of event-driven data pipelines.
 With its intuitive design and seamless integration with Kafka, one of the most popular and battle-tested distributed streaming platforms, ChainFlow offers a robust and reliable infrastructure for processing blockchain events efficiently.

 ## Key Features

 - **Event-driven Architecture:** ChainFlow embraces the power of event-driven architecture, allowing developers to create pipelines that react to blockchain events in real time.
 By leveraging this approach, applications built with ChainFlow can easily respond to changes on the blockchain, enabling near-instantaneous data processing.
 - **Flexible Data Pipelines:** ChainFlow offers a flexible and extensible framework for building data pipelines that suit your specific needs.
-Developers can easily define their desired data flow, including event filtering, transformation, and aggregation, by utilizing the rich set of ChainFlow's features and packages.
+Developers can easily define their desired data flow, including event filtering, transformation, and aggregation, by utilizing the feature set of ChainFlow.
 - **Seamless Integration with Kafka:** As the backbone of ChainFlow, Kafka provides the necessary infrastructure for handling high-throughput, fault-tolerant, and scalable data streams.
 ChainFlow's integration with Kafka ensures reliable data processing and enables seamless interoperability with other Kafka-based systems, further enhancing the versatility of your data pipelines.
 - **EVM Blockchain Compatibility:** ChainFlow is specifically designed for EVM blockchains, enabling developers to harness the power of smart contracts and decentralized applications.
 Whether you are working with Ethereum or any other EVM-compatible blockchain, ChainFlow provides a unified and consistent approach to processing blockchain events across different networks.
-ChainFlow packages can also be used for other chains with custom implementations.
+ChainFlow can also be used for other chains with custom implementations of the provided interfaces and abstract classes.
 - **Extensive Package Ecosystem:** ChainFlow offers a rich ecosystem of Node.js packages that cater to various aspects of building event-driven data pipelines.
 From connecting to blockchain networks, managing Kafka topics, to implementing data processing logic, the ChainFlow package ecosystem provides a comprehensive toolkit to expedite your development process.

 With ChainFlow, you can unlock the true potential of EVM blockchains by seamlessly integrating them into your data infrastructure.
 Whether you are building real-time analytics, decentralized applications, or any other data-driven solution, this documentation will guide you through the intricacies of using ChainFlow's packages and assist you in developing robust and efficient event-driven data pipelines on EVM blockchains.

 ## Installation

-You can install the package using [NPM](https://www.npmjs.com/package/web3) or using [Yarn](https://yarnpkg.com/package/web3)
+You can install the package using [NPM](https://www.npmjs.com/package/@maticnetwork/chainflow) or using [Yarn](https://yarnpkg.com/package/@maticnetwork/chainflow)

 ### Using NPM